1st Carabinieri Paratroopers Regiment "Tuscania": Paratroopers Brigade Folgore

 In the late 1980s the battalion was deployed to protect the Italian Embassy in Mogadishu, Somalia.
 On 25 December 1989, a detachment of the battalion evacuated Italian diplomatic personnel from Bucharest.

 The early 1990s saw the battalion deployed both at home and abroad.
 Until the establishment of the Carabinieri Heliborne Squadron "Cacciatori di Calabria" in 1991 and of the Sardinian counterpart in 1993, the "Tuscania" Battalion was deployed again against organized crime in Aspromonte and in Barbagia.
 Meanwhile, from 1991 to 1994 the battalion was part of UNITAF and in UNOSOM II missions in Somalia, where it was involved in several combat situations.
 Diplomatic security was also provided in Zaire (until 1994) and in Peru (1992).

 On 5 November 1994, the War Flag was awarded a silver medal for Army Valor for the performance of the 1st Carabinieri Paratroopers Battalion "Tuscania" in Somalia.

 In 1995, as part of IFOR, the battalion was deployed in Bosnia-Herzegovina as military police and commander's protection, with one Platoon in Sarajevo and one in Mostar.
 Then-Battalion Commander, Lieutenant Colonel Leonardo Leso, was also the command's legal advisor.
 In the same year, the battalion was deployed in Barbagia for anti-banditry duties.

+As of 1995, only two operational Companies existed within the Battalion: the 1st Company, consisting of young Carabinieri and conscripted auxiliaries, and the 3rd Company, made up of veterans.

+On 25 September 1995, the Organisation Office of the General Command of the Carabinieri officially requested to the Italian Army Staff the elevation of the Battalion to Regimental status.

 The current designation of Regiment was awarded on 1 June 1996, when a third operational Company was added.
 In 1997 the regiment evacuated non-Albanian personnel from that country.
 In 1999, the regiment was deployed in Kosovo and in East Timor.
 In East Timor the regiment operated as a special operations force.
 In 2000, the regiment deployed fifty paratroopers in Naples in the Operation "Golfo".
 On occasion of the 2001 27th G8 summit held in Genoa, the regiment was deployed as part of the security apparatus with tactical reserve tasks.